Saith Seren: Development plans

 Plans were announced in September 2011, to make the building a Welsh-language cultural centre to become a location for Wrexham's Welsh-speaking population.
 Volunteers for the project stated they secured £19,000 from supporters to lease the venue.
 They hoped to open the venue by December 2011, and to raise £200,000 to buy or lease the building.
-The project was led by a Plaid Cymru councillor, who later became the centre's chair.
+The project was led by a Plaid Cymru councillor Marc Jones, who later became the centre's chair.

 As part of the development, the building was bought by Clwyd Alyn Housing Association for £150,000 on the newly-formed co-operative's behalf which would run the centre.
 The co-operative later held rent negotiations with Clwyd Alyn, with the housing group also agreeing with the co-operative to conduct £1000s of repair work.
 The centre would open in phases, with the downstairs opening first, followed by the upstairs, which would be converted into offices and meeting rooms for general community meetings or Welsh-language classes.
 In September 2011, the project managers held £21,000 in funds for the centre's development but appealed for £60,000 needed to procure supplies and equipment for the kitchen and bar, as well as funds to make it through the Christmas period.
 The pub operates on an ownership model where 100 members could invest in the pub's development by contributing between £100 and £20,000, and would gain equal voting rights.
 The centre secured a 21-year lease of the building.